Disclosure: We may earn money or products from the companies mentioned in this post.

 You’re looking for symptoms of your rabbit having stomach or digestive tract discomfort or pain.

-These signs that your rabbit are in pain include:
+These signs that your rabbit is in pain include:

 - Stopped Eating or Drinking